OFSTED - February 2019

 Friday 19th July - The last day of the 2018-19 academic year.
 School closes at normal times for all children except Year 6 who can be collected at 1:00.
 It's also Mr Jones's last day with the children (although he will be working in school over the holiday period).

-Tuesday 3rd September - School re-opens for children.
-Staff training is taking place on Monday but anxious children can pop in between 1:00 and 2:30 if it helps settle their nerves about the new school year.
+Wednesday 4th September - School re-opens for children.
+Staff training is taking place on Monday and Tuesday but anxious children can pop in between 1:00 and 2:30 on Tuesday 3rd if it helps settle their nerves about the new school year.
 Our Pastoral Care Team will also be on hand to discuss any concerns parents or carers may have.

 Tuesday 7th January, 2020 - Our school pantomime is 'Robin Hood'.
 Again we hope to offer this free to children and only a £1 for parents.